 Whilst company and corporate law is more concerned with the internal and external governance of a business, commercial law is a term used to describe the other day to day legal affairs and issues that businesses face whilst trading.

 This is an extremely broad subject area which is difficult to describe exhaustively, but the more common enquiries relate to commercial contracts of various types, including IT contracts.
-We describe below some of these areas but if you are looking for help in any area of commercial law, FixLegal can help.
-Usually businesses are looking for practical no-nonsense help at a price that is sensible.

 By way of example of the breadth of this area of law, lawyers do like to specialise in narrow areas of law so whilst you will hear of people referring to themselves as IP lawyers, or Intellectual Property Lawyers, the reality is that they are commercial lawyers who spend more time dealing with intellectual property as the subject matter of their contracts.
 The bones of the documents they are working on are typical commercial contracts.